ManuelaOJ/Data-Engineer-Technical-Test/README.md

 Provide up to **6 slides** covering:
 1. Approach for each task.
 2. Tools and libraries used.
-3. Pipeline architecture diagram (Bronze → Silver).
+3. Pipeline architecture diagram
-4. Validation results & logs.
+4. Validation results
 5. Improvement ideas.

 ---